Hyperoxia: Critical care and emergency medicine

 Supplemental oxygen is one of the most commonly used treatments for critical illness and is routinely used in treatment in acute shock and other emergency medicine, but the optimum dosage is seldom obvious, and during mechanical ventilation, anesthesia, and resuscitation supply usually exceeds physiological requirements, to avoid a deficit.
 The resulting excess to requirements can be detrimental, but usually less so than an overall hypoxic state.
 Careful titration of the oxygen supply while monitoring oxygenation can allow sufficient tissue oxygenation without hyperoxic harm.
+While adhering to regulations and recommended levels, oxygen levels can be individualised and tailored to the patient's conditions to reduce the risk of hyperoxia.

 Long term oxygen therapy

-At atmospheric pressure there is no risk of acute oxygen toxicity, but the possibility of pulmonary toxicity exists, and hyperoxia can exacerbate some of the conditions for which supplementary oxygen provision is otherwise beneficial.
+At atmospheric pressure, there is no risk of acute oxygen toxicity, but the possibility of pulmonary toxicity exists, and hyperoxia can exacerbate some of the conditions for which supplementary oxygen provision is otherwise beneficial.
+Long-term oxygen therapy (LTOT) is the treatment proven to improve survival in chronic obstructive pulmonary disease (COPD) patients with chronic respiratory failure.
+It also appears to reduce the number of hospitalizations, increase effort capacity, and improve health-related quality of life.